Stress management techniques: A complete framework for relief

 Decision fatigue amplifies stress.
 Every decision consumes limited cognitive resources.
 By batching similar tasks and reducing daily decisions, you preserve your capacity for actual stressors.

 Why it works: Humans have finite decision-making capacity daily.
-Research on decision fatigue shows that as daily decisions accumulate, choices become increasingly poor and stress-reactive [10].
+Early research on decision fatigue showed that as daily decisions accumulate, choices become increasingly poor and stress-reactive [10], though large-scale replication efforts have questioned the magnitude of this effect.
+Regardless of the underlying mechanism, practitioners consistently report that batching decisions reduces perceived cognitive load.
 By batching email (check once daily), meetings (cluster on specific days), and administrative tasks (dedicated time blocks), you reduce daily decision fatigue significantly.
 This leaves your decision-making capacity for actual priorities.

 For workplace stress in planning contexts, the guide on stress management for effective planning covers how task batching fits into project and goal-planning systems.